-The AUC aims to provide welcoming and professional environments so that people regardless of age, race, gender identity or expression, background, disability, appearance, sexuality, walk of life, or religion can work together to share experience in the use of Apple technology in higher education, developing as leaders in the use of Apple technology in universities, and to inspire and foster innovative use of Apple technology in universities.
+The AUC aims to provide welcoming and professional environments so that people regardless of age, race, gender identity or expression, background, disability, appearance, sexuality, walk of life, or religion can work together to share experience in the use of Apple technology in learning, developing as leaders in the use of Apple technology in learning, and to inspire and foster innovative use of Apple technology in learning.

 So that participants can focus on these objectives, the AUC does not tolerate harassment or offensive behaviour in any AUC activity.

 Respect yourself, and respect others.
 Be courteous to those around you.
 If someone indicates they don’t wish to be photographed, respect that wish.
 If someone indicates they would like to be left alone, let them be.
 Our event venues and online spaces may be shared with members of the public; please be considerate to all patrons of these locations.

 At AUC events, respect fellow participants by complying with any health or safety measures, including Covid-safe plans, adopted for the event.

 Conference presentations and other contributions, including but not limited to keynotes, presentations, lightning talks, addresses, mailing list posts and forums, is subject to this code of conduct and may not contain:

 - exclusionary language